My name is Sophie and I’m a Bibliophile.

 Books on Film

-Don’t roll your eyes at this one, classics are classics for a reason and while the melo-dramatic title stirs up memories of my ‘emo’ teenage years, Dead Poet’s Society (1989) will always have its place on my favourite films list.
+Don’t roll your eyes at this one, classics are classics for a reason and while the melodramatic title stirs up memories of my ‘emo’ teenage years, Dead Poet’s Society (1989) will always have its place on my list of favourite films.

 Written by Tom Schulman and directed by Peter Weir, the film is set in 1959 at the fictional elite conservative Vermont boarding school Welton Academy.
 It tells the story of an English teacher who inspires his students through his teaching of poetry.

 If for no other reason, I implore you to watch it for the amazing performances from a stellar young cast, including Ethan Hawk, and, of course, the indelible Robbin Williams – showing off his dramatic side, while still remaining so essentially himself.

 I can’t think of a movie that inspired both the bibliophile and the writer in me more, and that end scene (the famous ‘Oh Captain, My Captain desk-standing scene) gets me every time – and we’re talking hundreds of times.

 If you’ve never seen it, carpe diem and do it now!

 I hope this gives you some reading inspiration, and once again, stay tuned to see more of my top picks for all those bibliophiles out there next month.
 After all, readers gonna read.